abh1hi/app-backend-69011/blueprint.md

 ## Overview

-This is a Vue.js single-page application (SPA) for a real estate platform called "Aapna Ashiana".
+This is a Vue.js single-page application (SPA) for a real estate platform called "Apna Aashiyanaa".
 It features a beautiful and modern user interface, a user profile system, a streamlined authentication process, and a comprehensive property listing feature.
 The application is fully responsive and designed for a great user experience on both mobile and web.

 ## Implemented Features